Frama-C/Frama-C-snapshot/INSTALL.md

 ### Installing Frama-C from OPAM

-There are two Frama-C packages in OPAM:

-- `frama-c-base`: minimal Frama-C installation, without GUI; few dependencies
-- `frama-c`: includes all GUI-related dependencies, plus other recommended packages.

-The `frama-c` package recommends the installation of optional packages, e.g. external provers for WP, such as `why3` and `coq`.

-To install `frama-c`, you may need to install Gtk, GtkSourceView and GnomeCanvas separately.
-These are C libraries with OCaml bindings used by the GUI.
+Tha Frama-C package in OPAM is called `frama-c`, which includes both the command-line `frama-c` executable and the graphical interface `frama-c-gui`.

+(Note: before version 16 Sulfur, there were two packages, `frama-c-base` and `frama-c`, which were merged together.)

-On many systems, OPAM can take care of these external dependencies through its `depext` plug-in: issuing the two commands
+`frama-c` includes non-OCaml dependencies, such as Gtk and GMP.
+In most systems, OPAM can take care of these external dependencies through its `depext` plug-in: issuing the two commands

     opam install depext